 By listing every necessary step in a process, flowcharts focus only on the things that are essential to project completion.
 Regardless of the external factors, these items are absolutely required.
 This allows teams to focus on the best way to move between them and complete the cycle with maximum efficiency.

-Additionally, when all these steps are listed it helps expose the things that the team might have been doing before implementing a flowchart.
-These things could be taking away from their overall efficiency and, depending on their effect, can be scratched entirely.
+Additionally, when all these steps are listed, it helps expose things that the team might have been doing before implementing a flowchart.
+These practices could be taking away from their overall efficiency and, depending on their effect, can be scratched entirely.

 Creates Clear Documentation

-Using a flowchart template is critical for some people because it provides clear documentation for a given process.
-Understanding the details of how a process functions might not be of utmost importance to everyone, but having it clearly documented can be extremely helpful for distributing and communicating this process.
+Using a flowchart template is beneficial for some people because it provides clear documentation for a given process.
+Understanding the details of how a process functions might not be of utmost importance to everyone, but having it clearly documented can be extremely helpful for distributing and communicating this information.

 For example, digital flowcharts can be used for hiring, onboarding, and healthcare to help document the process internally and externally.
 This flowchart can then be accessed by everyone who goes through those services and can provide value for years to come.

-Additionally, digital flowcharts help save paper and provide a more efficient way of documenting a process for a large number of people.
+Additionally, digital flowcharts help save paper and provide a more efficient way of documentation for a large number of people.
 Having accessible documentation can be critical for some industries and is an important addition to our list of flowchart advantages.

 Helps Solve Problems

-Flowcharts are popular communication and documentation tools, but they also serve as a good problem-solving tool as well.
+Flowcharts are popular communication and documentation tools, but they also serve as good problem-solving tools as well.

-Flowcharts help solve problems by breaking up the sequence into multiple parts, each easily definable on their own.
+Flowcharts help solve problems by breaking up the sequence into multiple parts, each easily definable on its own.
 Having a documented process broken down into its essential elements helps highlight anything missing, any waste, and the most important phases, all things that are necessary for effective problem-solving.
 When highlighting different phases of a process, people can easily spot where problems arise in isolation and can focus on those specific areas to solve them.

 Additionally, each step has a specific direction associated with it, so no problems are left in a void with no logical path forward.
-Everything is connected to the end goal so there will always be a clear route to the solution.
+Everything is connected to the end goal, so there will always be a clear route to the solution.
 Understanding the root cause of an issue is just as important as developing a solution, and flowcharts make it much easier to track down and isolate the real problem.

 While every single situation might not call for a flowchart, it can be extremely useful when applied correctly.
-Because of their versatility, simplicity, and ability to communicate information visually, flowcharts are one of the most popular templates for teams everywhere, and hopefully, these flowchart advantages helped narrow down your needs, and if you want to learn more about how to build your own flowchart make sure you check out Fresco.
+Because of their versatility, simplicity, and ability to communicate information visually, flowcharts are one of the most popular templates for teams everywhere, and hopefully, these flowchart advantages helped clarify why they’re so beneficial.
+If you want to learn more about how to build your own flowchart, make sure you check out Fresco.